31 Mar, 09:01··

 ZEIT Online

 The Eurozone’s inflation rose to 2.5% in March.
-This increase is mainly because of rising oil prices.
-The conflict in Iran is causing this problem.
+This increase is mainly because of rising energy prices.
+The conflict in Iran is also a factor.

 Summarized from the sources above.
 Read the originals for the full story.